QUOTES-Reactions to the death of Basketball Hall of Famer Bill Russell | Sports-Games

 Reactions to the death on Sunday of Bill Russell, who won 11 championships during a Hall of Fame career spent entirely with the National Basketball Association's Boston Celtics.

-"Bill Russell was one of the kindest, most thoughtful people I've ever met.
-Once called out of the blue because he thought I looked sad on TV....best pep talk of my life.
-RIP" BASKETBALL HALL OF FAMER ISIAH THOMAS:
+COMEDIAN JON STEWART: "Bill Russell was one of the kindest, most thoughtful people I've ever met.
+Once called out of the blue because he thought I looked sad on TV ... best pep talk of my life.
+RIP"

-"Rest in peace Bill Russell you were everything we all aspired to be, your winning spirit will live forever my friend.
-Thank you for your words of wisdom."
-BOSTON CELTICS:

-"Bill Russell's DNA is woven through every element of the Celtics organization, from the relentless pursuit of excellence, to the celebration of team rewards over individual glory, to a commitment to social justice and civil rights off the court.
-BOSTON MAYOR MICHELLE WU:

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)